EricZinda/InductorHtn/gettingstarted.md

 - The rest of the units are pawns that can move one square at a time.
 - You each start one two ends of the map

 Imagine you have written a game meant to be played on a PC, iPhone, etc and you want to write a computer player.

+NOTE: As I said above, this is a perfect scenario for an algorithm called Minimax, and that algorithm will probably generate a *much* better AI in a shorter time.
+However, I am using it as a proxy for a "complicated strategy game that can't be solved using Minimax".

 Let's go through the process.

 ### Converting the game state into Prolog facts
 First you need to represent the game in a form the HTN engine can understand, Prolog facts.
 Representing the tiles is pretty easy, let's just invent a term called `tile` that has an X and Y coordinate.
 Each term we have declares that a tile exists.
 Here's a 4x4 map: